You wish to understand how PDQ Deploy installs software. This can be helpful in troubleshooting deployment issues.

 First, we create/import a PDQ Deploy package for Microsoft Silverlight 5.1.
 Opening the package and selecting an Install Step, the Install File location is $(Repository)\Microsoft\Silverlight\Silverlight-5.1.50901.0.exe.

 From the image above, the Install File is placed in the $(Repository).
-The Repository is a system variable defined by Preferences > Repository.
+The Repository is a system variable defined by Options > Preferences > Repository.
 By default, the Repository folder is located in %PUBLIC%\Documents\Admin Arsenal\PDQ Deploy\Repository.

 PDQ Deploy Credentials:

 PDQ Deploy utilizes three sets of credentials.
 They can be the same credentials or different, depending on the needs of your environment.

 The first set of credentials are the Background Service credentials, located in Options > Background Service.
 These credentials were supplied when PDQ Deploy was first run.

 In the above example, the PDQ Deploy Background Service (called PDQDeploy) runs under the domain user account PDQUser in the deadwood.local domain.

 NOTE: is not necessary the Background Service credentials have local admin privileges on target machines, but they are required to have local admin privileges on the PDQ console machines regardless whether the consoles are running Central Server or configured to run in Local Mode.

 The second set of credentials are the Credentials as found in Options > Credentials.
 These credentials are the credentials used as the Deploy User and runs the deployments on target machines via the remote runner service.

 IMPORTANT: As the Deploy User, the user(s) in Options > Credentials must be a local administrator on all target machines.